butavicius/webstrumgallery/Readme.md

 # Webstrum Gallery

-This module adds an image gallery (in addition to the main one) on product page.
-The gallery is displayed on the bottom of product page (the yellow thing :grin:).
+This PrestaShop module adds an image gallery (in addition to the main one) to the bottom of product page.

 ## Features:
 * Slider-type gallery.
 You can click on arrows or swipe through images.